Office of International Programs, HU 132

 Students who study in the fall will participate in a program called early start.
 It is a month long, pre-term course primarily for American students.
 Students can choose from one of six early starts to study to learn about Ireland from the perspective of business, music, literature, history, folklore, or archaeology.
 Once the month-long course ends, students register for courses to complete their full-time load of 30 Irish credits.
 The early starts provide limited excursions and trips and Loyola provides special dinners and cultural outings.

-Students who study in the spring will register for a full-time load of 30 Irish credits, with a month-long break to prepare for finals.
-During this break, Loyola will provide students with a 3-4 day trip to Rome, special dinners and cultural outings.
+Students who study in the spring will register for a full-time load of 30 Irish credits, with a 2 and a half week break to prepare for finals.
+Loyola will provide students with a limited amount of trips.

-Students must submit a completed, online application by Dec.
-1, of their sophomore year.
+Students must submit a completed, online application by December 3, 2014 by 5:00pm.
 Students will need their advisor’s electronic permission, and if applicable, their coach’s approval and signature to study abroad.
 All students must declare their major and any intended minors before they submit their study abroad application on-line.
 Students will be turned down for the Cork program if they have not declared a major.
-We strongly recommend that students submit any paperwork that involves declaring a major and/or minor or any change of major or minor far in advance of the Dec.
-1, deadline, since the above forms have to go to several different departments before it is officially declared.
+We strongly recommend that students submit any paperwork that involves declaring a major and/or minor or any change of major or minor far in advance of the December 3, 5:00pmdeadline, since the above forms have to go to several different departments before it is officially declared.

 Criteria for Acceptance